Social and physical bases of mauri ora or flourishing wellness.

-We have combined the disciplines of physical education with physical activity and health to provide students with a well-rounded understanding of the theory and practices of health, wellness and wellbeing for individuals, communities and populations whatever their health status.
+Physical education with physical activity and health have been combined to provide students with a well-rounded understanding of the theory and practices of health, wellness and well-being for individuals, communities and populations, whatever their health status.

 - Bachelor of Applied Science* (BAppSc)